Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ```

 Next, we remove all stop words from the review comments.
 A stop word is a commonly used word
 (such as “the”, “a”, “an”, “in”) that we would like to ignore.
-The reason is for this is that they
+The reason is for this is that these words
 take up valuable processing time, but are not very relevant to the classification task at hand.
 We can remove them easily
 by simply maintaing a list of words that are considered to be stop words.
 Additionally, we stem all the words in our review comments as well.
 Stemming is the process of reducing inflected